Hotsunlok/ESP32-smart-door-system/Web Server Overview.md

 ---

-## 🔄 Auto-Update Toggle Switch Button
+## 🔄 Case 3: Auto-Update Toggle Switch Button

 The **toggle switch button** automatically updates based on the **doorLocked variable** to reflect the **current door state**.